-- 5.1.1 The project team has welcomed the opportunity to engage with a range of stakeholders and members of the public during this consultation period and will continue to engage throughout the lifetime of the project, through determination, construction and into operations. - 5.1.2 To this end, the applicants have already committed to a second meeting of the Local Liaison Committee and suggested that this could be held some time towards the end of June or in the first part of July. - 5.1.3 The issues raised by both local councillors and members of the public to date have all been acknowledged and have been used to help shape the proposals as they have developed towards the final application for submission. - 5.1.4 And the attention paid to the issues raised during consultation will not stop with the submission.
-The applicants will continue to look at the key areas - such as the impact of traffic and the visual impact of the facility - to identify ways in which impacts in these key areas can be mitigated even further. - 5.1.5 The applicants remain committed to keeping stakeholders informed of the progress of its plans by: - a) Writing/emailing where contact details have been given, in line with GDPR regulations. - b) Updating the project website. - c) Keeping elected representatives informed. - 5.1.6 The applicants are also aware of the new update on planning matters that was published by the Ministry of Housing, Communities and Local Government on Wednesday 13 May 2020.
-The update makes provisions for enabling the planning process to continue operating during the Covid-19 pandemic. - 5.1.7 The update acknowledges the challenges presented in key areas such as the public display of planning application documents, proposing the greater use of online as an alternative.
+- 5.1.1 The project team has welcomed the opportunity to engage with a range of stakeholders and members of the public during this consultation period and will continue to engage throughout the lifetime of the project, through determination, construction and into operations. - 5.1.2 The issues raised by both local councillors and members of the public to date have all been acknowledged and have been used to help shape the proposals as they have developed towards the final application for submission. - 5.1.3 The attention paid to the issues raised during consultation will not stop with the submission.
+The applicants will continue to look at the key areas such as the impact of traffic to identify ways in which impacts in these key areas can be mitigated even further. - 5.1.4 The applicants remain committed to keeping stakeholders informed of the progress of its plans by: - a) Writing/emailing where contact details have been given, in line with GDPR regulations. - b) Updating the project website. - c) Keeping elected representatives informed. - 5.1.5 The applicants are also aware of the new update on planning matters that was published by the Ministry of Housing, Communities and Local Government on Wednesday 13 May 2020.
+The update makes provisions for enabling the planning process to continue operating during the Covid-19 pandemic. - 5.1.6 The update acknowledges the challenges presented in key areas such as the public display of planning application documents, proposing the greater use of online as an alternative.
 The applicants are committed to working alongside the planning authority to ensure this guidance is interpreted and applied in an appropriate manner.